128technology/docs/docs/config_wan_assurance.md

 17        exit
 ```

+## Troubleshooting

+Use the following information to help identify or resolve issues configuring WAN Assurance on an SSR.

+### Show Command
+The `show plugins state` command displays extensive information about the state of the plugin.
+Use the following command as a starting point for any troubleshooting.

+`show plugins state router <router name> detail 128T-mist-wan-assurance`

-## Moving a Router
+### Moving a Router

 In a situation where a router needs to be moved from one organization to another or physically relocated the router must be released and then re-onboarded.

 ### Releasing a Router

-The router must be released from both MIST and the SSN conductor.
+The router must be released from both Mist and the SSN conductor.
 To release a router, use the following process.

-1. From the MIST GUI:
+1. From the Mist GUI:

 * Go to **Organization > Inventory**.
 * Select the checkbox next to the router.